Pothead

 Who's going to save America?

-Mabye I should vote Nader
+Mabye I should vote Nader-Jeff Friedlander

 "George W. Bush can't defend the mess he's made in Iraq and John Kerry can't effectively attack Mr. Bush on Iraq."